DavAug/chi/docs/source/getting_started/fitting_models_to_data.rst

 makes sense for the three histograms to differ when the posterior distribution is the same? -- It does not, and in fact, it tells us that the three histograms in the figure above do not represent the posterior distribution.
-Although, we did not disclose it until now, the orange distribution is only based on the second half of each MCMC run!
+Although, we did not disclose it until now, the orange distribution, respresenting the posterior distribution, is only based on the second half of each MCMC run!

-All MCMC algorithms have a common limitation which we can see in the right column of the figure presented earlier: they generate samples from the posterior distribution using the latest sample as a starting point.
+So why is it crucial that we only choose the second half of each MCMC run, and is the particular choice of the *second* half important?
+The answer comes back to a common limitation of all MCMC algorithm which we can see in the right column of the figure presented earlier: MCMC algorithms generate samples from the posterior distribution conditional on the latest generated sample.
-For some MCMC algorithms the internal sampling strategy is advanced enough to sufficiently decorrelate the sample from this initial starting point, but for many MCMC algorithms the initial starting point substantially influences the sampled value.
+For some MCMC algorithms, this conditioning has little influences on sequential samples because the internal sampling strategy is advanced enough to sufficiently decorrelate subsequent samples.
+But for many MCMC algorithms the conditioned sample substantially influences the sampled value.
 That means that if the last samples of two MCMC runs are far away from each other, the following samples of the runs will also differ substantially from each other, see for example the first 5000 iterations of the elimination rate in the second row of the figure